-Click on either link to get to the PrepScholar page for your school.
+You can check our database pages for this information by googling "school name prepscholar SAT."
 SAT score ranges will typically appear in a box on the page, like this:

 You can also check out our comprehensive guide to SAT scores for colleges, which contains a list of 100+ schools and their SAT score ranges.